digitalrebar/doc/development/advanced-install/proxy-cache.rst

 3. Update your configuration: ``sudo vi /etc/squid3/squid.conf``
 4.  make sure that you allow containers to use the proxy
 5.  example https://gist.github.com/cloudedge/1b46280b7dfbffe2d763
-6.  it is important to add BOTH your local subnet & the docker subnet to allowed
+6.  it is important to add BOTH your local subnet & the Docker subnet to allowed
 7.  include the ``always_direct allow to_localnet`` line
 8.  order is very important in the configuration file